JodusNodus/apartment-eagle/README.md

-# Apartment Watcher
+# Apartment Eagle

 A Node.js application that checks rental agency websites in Antwerp and notifies you when new apartments match your criteria.

 ## How It Works

-The apartment watcher follows these simple steps:
+The apartment eagle follows these simple steps:

 1. **Check All Agencies** - Looks at all rental agency websites
 2. **Find New Listings** - Identifies new apartment listings across all agencies